Please select a partnership to see additional information:

 A child missing from education is not in itself a child protection matter, and there may be a suitable explanation for this.
 Regular school attendance, however, is an important safeguard and unexplained non-attendance can be an early indicator of problems, risk and vulnerability.

 All practitioners are required to demonstrate 'professional curiosity' in respect of a child or young person's education arrangements in order to establish whether a child may be missing from education.
 Any concerns about the child or young person's presentation or behaviour may be heightened by the knowledge that he/she is not attending school.
-If there is any reason to believe that a parent is misrepresenting the situation or there is any doubt about the information being provided, practitioners are encouraged to pass information to the Children Missing Education Officer for their area who will be able to make the relevant enquiries.
+If there is any reason to believe that a parent is misrepresenting the situation or there is any doubt about the information being provided, practitioners are encouraged to follow the CME guidance and make the relevant enquiries / home visits etc. If however those concerns remain, the practitioner should pass information to the Children Missing Education Officer for their area who will be able to make relevant enquiries.
 A referral can be anonymous, however practitioners are encouraged to inform parents of any action taken to refer their child to the local authority's CME Officer.

 If practitioners have concerns about the welfare or safety of a child or young person, whether they are missing education or in receipt of an alternative provision, for example being electively home educated, they should follow the procedure for making a referral to children's social care using their local referral form.